-- (2) Any person or educational institution intending to offer the education, tuition or training referred to in subsection (1) must apply, before offering such education, tuition or training, to the Council in writing and in such form and manner as the Council may determine from time to time, for the written approval of the Council in terms of that subsection. - (3) An application in terms of subsection (2) must be accompanied by - - (a) such particulars and documents regarding such education, tuition or training as may be prescribed, or as the registrar or the Council may require; and - (b) payment of such fees as the Council may determine in respect of such applications, or proof of the payment thereof to the Council. - (4) After considering an application and the relevant documents and particulars referred to in subsection (3), the Council, at its discretion, may - - (a) grant the approval; or - (b) refuse the approval. - (5) The registrar must - - (a) inform an applicant in writing of any decision made in terms of subsection (4); - (b) issue, if approval had been granted, to the applicant a certificate of approval; and - (c) enter particulars of the approval referred to in paragraph (b) in the register concerned; or - (d) inform the applicant in writing, if the approval had been refused, the reasons for such refusal. - (6) An approval granted in terms of subsection (4)(a), in addition to any prescribed condition, may be made subject to such conditions and requirements, and be granted for such period of time, as the Council may determine at the time of such approval, and specify in the certificate of approval concerned. - (7) The Council may appoint in writing from time to time a person - - (a) to investigate, subject to section 51, whether or not the prescribed conditions and the conditions and requirements determined by the Council in terms of subsection (6) in respect of a person or an educational institution, are being complied with by that person or such educational institution; and - (b) to report to the Council on the investigation conducted in accordance with paragraph (a) in such form and manner as the Council may determine and inform that person in writing.
+- (3) An application in terms of subsection (2) must be accompanied by - - (a) such particulars and documents regarding such education, tuition or training as may be prescribed, or as the registrar or the Council may require; and - (b) payment of such fees as the Council may determine in respect of such applications, or proof of the payment thereof to the Council. - (4) After considering an application and the relevant documents and particulars referred to in subsection (3), the Council, at its discretion, may - - (a) grant the approval; or - (b) refuse the approval. - (5) The registrar must - - (a) inform an applicant in writing of any decision made in terms of subsection (4); - (b) issue, if approval had been granted, to the applicant a certificate of approval;and - (c) enter particulars of the approval referred to in paragraph (b) into the register concerned; or - (d) inform the applicant in writing, if the approval had been refused, the reasons for such refusal. - (6) An approval granted in terms of subsection (4)(a), in addition to any prescribed condition, may be made subject to such conditions and requirements, and be granted for such period of time, as the Council may determine at the time of such approval, and specify in the certificate of approval concerned. - (7) The Council may appoint in writing from time to time a person - - (a) to investigate, subject to section 56, whether or not the prescribed conditions and the conditions and requirements determined by the Council in terms of subsection (6) in respect of a person or an educational institution, are being complied with by that person or such educational institution; and - (b) to report to the Council on the investigation conducted in accordance with paragraph (a) in such form and manner as the Council may determine and inform that person in writing. - (8) (a) The Council may withdraw in writing an approval granted in terms of subsection (4)(a), if it is satisfied, after having given the person or educational institution concerned an opportunity to be heard, that that person or such educational institution has failed to comply with any applicable prescribed condition, or condition or requirement determined in terms of subsection (6) and specified in the certificate of approval concerned. - (b) The registrar must by notice in writing inform the person or educational institution concerned of any decision of the Council in terms of paragraph (a). - (9) A person or educational institution referred to in subsection (8) must within a period of 30 days after the date of the notice referred to in paragraph (a) of that subsection return the certificate of approval concerned to the Council.

-- (8) (a) The Council may withdraw in writing an approval granted in terms of subsection (4)(a), if it is satisfied, after having given the person or educational institution concerned an opportunity to be heard, that that person or such educational institution has failed to comply with any applicable prescribed condition, or condition or requirement determined in terms of subsection (6) and specified in the certificate of approval concerned. - (b) The registrar must by notice in writing inform the person or educational institution concerned of any decision of the Council in terms of paragraph (a). - (9) A person or educational institution referred to in subsection (8) must within a period of thirty days after the date of the notice referred to in paragraph (a) of that subsection return the certificate of approval concerned to the Council. - (10) The registrar must - - (a) cancel the certificate of approval referred to in subsection (9); and - (b) enter such cancellation in the register concerned. - (11) Any person who contravenes or fails to comply with subsection (1) or (9) is guilty of an offence and on conviction liable to the penalties specified in section 57(a).
+- (10) The registrar must - - (a) cancel a certificate of approval referred to in subsection (9); and - (b) enter such cancellation into the register concerned. - (11) Any person who contravenes or fails to comply with subsection (1) or (9) is guilty of an offence and on conviction liable to the penalties specified in section 68(a).